-Hotels receive all this information from many sources, including third-party booking systems, point-of-sale systems, their booking engine, emails, phone, even scribbled Post-It notes.
+Hotels receive all this information from many sources, including third-party booking systems, point-of-sale systems, their booking engine, email marketing messages, phone, even scribbled Post-It notes.
 First account for all data, then decide how it should be handled.
-Actions can include deletion, redaction, encryption, quarantine or storage in an accredited, cloud-based storage solution, where it can be accessed by staff.
-Another consideration is IT — ensure your systems are up-to-date for maximum data protection.
+Actions can include deletion, redaction, encryption, quarantine, or storage in an accredited, cloud-based storage solution, where it can be accessed by staff.
+Another consideration is IT -- ensure your systems are up-to-date for maximum data protection.

 4. Understand who has access to your data

 Don’t forget that many partners and third parties also have access to your data.
 It’s important to understand all existing contracts and who has logins to each of your systems storing sensitive data.
 Ensure these partners and data processors, like Revinate, are able to comply with GDPR’s “right to be forgotten” stipulation.
 Under it, anyone residing in the EU, not just EU citizens -- can request their personal information be removed from databases in a timely fashion or know the reason why it can't.
 This means that not only do you have to wipe your own systems, but your data partners will be expected to as well.

 5. Seek assistance

 As a final tip, consider consulting legal or other data privacy expertise for guidance specific to your hotel or organization.
 It may be recommended to appoint a Data Protection Officer (DPO).
 The DPO should always be aware of all data flows in the hotel.
 This leadership and alignment are especially important for hotels with multiple properties or in multiple EU countries.